 - Warn if PrivateSend is running out of keys

-Enabling this option will cause Dash Core to display a warning when your original set of 1000 addresses is running out, which may affect PrivateSend mixing.
+Enabling this option will cause Dash Core to display a warning when your original set of 1000 addresses is running out, which may affect PrivateSend processing.
 When 900 addresses are used, your wallet must create more addresses.
 It can only do this if you have automatic backups enabled.
 Consequently, users who have backups disabled will also have PrivateSend disabled.

 - Enable PrivateSend multi-session